Year 5 Athletics Lesson 6

 Success Criteria

-- I can choose appropriate equipment for my chosen event
+- I can select equipment suitable for my event.

-- I can work with others to plan an athletics event
+- I can work with others to plan and teach an activity.

 We are learning...